 In this step-by-step tutorial, you will learn how to configure your WordPress Discussion Settings.

-Click on Settings > Discussion in your main WordPress dashboard menu …
+Click on Settings > Discussion in your admin menu …

-The ‘Discussion Settings’ screen will load in your browser …
+This brings up the ‘Discussion Settings’ page in your browser …

 This tutorial uses the default WordPress installation settings to configure your discussion settings.
 We recommend configuring your discussion settings and options to suit your own needs.